Dodington Park

 Dodington Park is a country house and estate in Dodington, South Gloucestershire, England.
 The house was built by James Wyatt for Christopher Bethell Codrington (of the Codrington baronets).
-The family had made their fortune from sugar plantations in the Caribbean and were significant owners of slaves.
-It remained in the Codrington family until 1980; it is now owned by the British businessman James Dyson.
+The family had made their fortune from sugar plantations in the Caribbean.
+It remained in the Codrington family until 1980; it is now owned by British businessman James Dyson.

 The estate comprises some 300 acre of landscaped park with woods, lakes, lodges, a dower house, an orangery, a church, and a walled kitchen garden.
 Formal gardens adjoin the main house.
 The house is Grade I listed on the National Heritage List for England and the landscaped park is Grade II* listed on the Register of Historic Parks and Gardens.
 The dower house, orangery, and St Mary's Church which all adjoin the house are also each individually Grade I listed, as is the Bath lodge at the southern part of the estate.

 The wall, railings and gate piers near the Bath lodge are listed Grade II.
 Chippenham Lodge and its terrace walls and the northern gateway to Dodington Park are listed Grade II*.
-The gates and walls surrounding the kitchen garden toward the north of the park are listed Grade II, as is the Garden Cottage.
+The gates and walls surrounding the kitchen garden toward the north of the park are listed Grade II, as are the Garden Cottage.